enzobocalon/frontendmentor/projects/nft-preview-card-component-main/README.md

 ## The Challenge
 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size;
-- See hover states for interactive elements
+- See hover states for interactive elements;

 ## Screenshot Of The Final Solution